The story of how I started a Membership

 The 3 things niggled away at me…

 1. I wasn’t reaching more people

 I had an online programme called “Get More Clients Saying Yes!” that took people from no clients to getting clients regularly and consistently and people got great results.
-It was fully scalable, yet I felt I was hardly anyone.
-During the years that I ran the high-end mentoring programme, I had from 55 – 81 people do the online course each year, but I wanted to reach many more people and would always feel frustrated that I didn’t.
+It was fully scalable, yet I felt I was barely reaching enough people.
+During the years that I ran the high-end mentoring programme, I had from 55 – 81 people do the online course each year, but I wanted to reach many more people and would always feel frustrated that I didn’t do this.

 2. I wanted to build more of a community

 I had a sense that I’d created a really strong community of people who had done the “Get More Clients Saying Yes!” course, but once they finished that course, if they weren’t ready to invest £5,000 for the next step there was nowhere else for them to go.
 I would always have ideas of keeping the community connected through regular events, and did managed to have a summer party one year, but mostly I was too busy to make those happen.